How to Conquer the Super-Early Investment Banking Recruiting Timeline and Win Offers – Even If You’re at a Non-Target University

 I wanted to be completely honest because I knew it would be simple to fact-check any statement I made.

-Q: What about your story?
+Q: What about your response to the “Walk me through your resume” question?
 You went from a search fund to an elite boutique to a Big 4 firm to a normal company.

 How did you turn that into a coherent narrative?